 The circulatory system does more than fuel macroscale exertions; its distributing function plays a vital part in immune response and all kinds of biochemical communication between distant regions of the body.
 However, despite the intricate variety in processes it facilitates, circulation’s mechanism of action is extremely simple, a piping of aqueous solution streamlined for sustaining human organisms as a reproducing population, in essence parameterized by Earth’s gravitation.
 Cardiovascularization subsists in accordance with a narrow set of structural principles: the basic template of muscular pumping, networked tubing, and diffusion across membranous linings does not vastly differ between all warmblooded creatures.
 Even mechanisms with a similar role in the much different body plans of insects, arachnids or worms are easily analogizable to vertebrates, with our experience of gravity and a few dissections all we require to intuit the anatomical foundations of substance distribution in macroscopic eukaryotes.
 Humans of antiquity would effortlessly assimilate our concepts of blood circulation once the seminal insight of physiology as mechanism had been attained.

 This can be contrasted with the nervous system, which presents a greater conceptual challenge in multiple ways.
 First of all, neurons transmit electrical signals called synapses, the core mechanism of action and intercommunication in these types of cells, and electricity is an advanced scientific idea, becoming widely technologized only in the 20th century, making neurology one of the more incipient disciplines.
 Unlike other parts of the body, electrical surges in nervous tissue produce a supervenient electromagnetic field, and in brains this shows up as global wave signatures correlated to states of awareness.
 The functional significance of brain waves for nervous system function, especially the mechanisms of consciousness, is still very much undetermined.
 The nervous system contains a staggering quantity of different cell types that dwarfs any other category of tissues, including more than ten thousand kinds of neurons, most of which are densely packed together in the brain as an almost incomprehensibly complex web of connectivity.
-This neuronal complexity is amazingly no more than ten percent of the entire brain’s structure, for most of the organ’s mass is comprised of glial cells, and their role is less understood.
 The majority of the body is structurally complete by early childhood, with changes in scale as a human grows being far and away the main transitional factor, but the brain is constantly undergoing massive physiological and biochemical transitions, perhaps only rivaled by sex organ metamorphosis during puberty.
 These transformations are not simply mechanical like circulation, but reconstitute thought, emotion, personality, socialization, the intricate mentalities and behaviors from which awareness, reasoning, meaning and culture emerge, phenomena that have reached an exceptional enough causation to blanket the surface of the planet with human beings and influence the entire biosphere via technology, every ecosystem on Earth.